-The dietary needs of a kitten are different from and adult cat, so seek out a specialized kitten growth formula which will be nutritionally better suited to their higher energy and activity levels in addition to their fast growth.
-Whether its dry or canned kitten food, it will come with guidelines as to how much to feed them so read the label, especially about recommended portion sizes.
-When it comes to canned food, you only want to give your kitten enough food that they can eat in a few minutes as canned food will not stay fresh long in the plate.
+The dietary needs of a kitten are different from an adult cat, so seek out a specialized kitten growth formula that will be nutritionally better suited to their higher energy and activity levels in addition to their fast growth.
+Whether it’s dry or canned kitten food, it will come with guidelines as to how much to feed them so read the label, especially about recommended portion sizes.
+When it comes to canned food, you only want to give your kitten enough food that they can eat in a few minutes as canned food will not stay fresh longer on the plate.
 Several hour old cat food can also grow bacteria that will give your kitten the runs, which is not fun for them or you.

 Kittens will tend to graze, having small regular portions so leave dried food out for your kitten all day.

 Food and milk should not be served cold, so if stored in the fridge take it out 15 minutes before feeding time to allow it to warm up to room temperature.
 Individual serve packets are great in that regard, in that you never need to keep them in the fridge.
-Its open, serve, discard the sleeve the serve came in.
+It’s open, serve, discards the sleeve the serve came in.

-By 6 months of age, you kitten should have reach over halfway to its final adult size and the number of milky feeds should be down to the point its eating mainly sold food.
-A growing kitten of course needs growing portions so don’t get caught out feeding you 6-7 month kitten the same amount as you did when they were only 4-5 months.
+By 6 months of age, your kitten should have reached over halfway to its final adult size and the number of milky feeds should be down to the point it’s eating mainly sold food.
+A growing kitten of course needs growing portions so don’t get caught out feeding your 6-7 month kitten the same amount as you did when they were only 4-5 months.

 By 10 months, your kitten will have become your cat in terms of size.
 They will still fill out, but their frame will be roughly 95% its final size, and meal sizes from this point are likely to be the size they require for their adult cat life.